Cirrus-Minor/witchblast/readme.txt

 Next version
 - ADD New familiar (Ice Fairy)
 - ADD New items (4 rings)
+- ADD New monster and variants
 - ADD Lightning's shot effect and sound
 - ADD Special shots levels
 - ADD Menu screen
 - ADD Keys configuration
+- ADD Death animation and sound for bats and rats
 - MOD Bolt's bounding box is bigger when testing collision with monsters
 - MOD Player's invincibility delay after being shot increases
 - MOD Player's diagonal velocity decreases
 - MOD Bosses are now in the middle of the room, 2 seconds idle
 - MOD Giant Slime's latency decreases
 - MOD Resistance and status immunity new system (boss can be frozen now, although it's difficult)
+- MOD Player's step sound removed
+- MOD New game with [LShift]+[X] now (used to be [X] alone)
 - FIX Switching windows while player is dead
 - FIX Player can fire while getting an item
 - FIX Giant Slime life bar